Federal Government To Inspect North Carolina Election Equipment Over Hacking Fears

 It has been three years since the machines — laptops used to check in voters in Durham County — malfunctioned on Election Day, telling voters that they had already voted, even though they had not.

-The county took the laptops out of service that day and switched to using paper pollbooks, but the question of what caused the problem has remained a mystery ever since.
+The county took the laptops out of service that day and switched to using paper poll books, but what caused the problem has remained a mystery.
 It's one of several remaining questions about what happened in the 2016 elections, the answers to which could help the U.S. protect itself against future cyberattacks.

 "This support may help to provide a better understanding of previous issues and help to secure the 2020 elections," said Sara Sendek, a DHS spokesperson.
 She added that the agency "has no information that there is any previous or ongoing issues regarding elections systems" in the state.